Stop Wastage & Overspending

 Much more money needs to be spent on improving and maintaining rural roads as well throughout Rodney.
 The City Rail Link and other huge transport projects has meant Rodney is not getting its fair share of the cake.
 Greg is striving to ensure that we do and that Rodney receives higher priority in the regional strategies of Auckland Transport.

-This includes road sealing and maintenance, significantly improved bus services throughout Rodney, rail services to Huapai, and Park’n’Rides for Kumeu and Warkworth and “greenway” paths to better connect our townships.
+This includes road sealing and maintenance, significantly improved bus services throughout Rodney, rail services to Huapai, and Park’n’Rides for Kumeu and Warkworth and “greenway” paths to better connect our townships through safe pedestrian, cycle, and equestrian links.

-Working proactively with the Government Greg is getting results by pushing for infrastructure such as new roundabouts at both the Muriwai and the Riverhead Highway intersections with SH16, safety improvements along both SH1 and SH16, agreeing and supporting improvements at the Hill Street intersection, coaxing along the final sign off on the Matakana Link Road and is supporting the community wanting a train service through to Huapai.
+Working proactively with the Government Greg is getting results by pushing for infrastructure such as new roundabouts at both the Muriwai (done) and the Riverhead Highway intersections with SH16, safety improvements along both SH1 and SH16 (happening), seeking and supporting improvements at the Hill Street intersection, achieving the final sign off on the Matakana Link Road (done) and he is lobbying Central Government and Transport Agencies for a mass public transport solution for the NorWest.